Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: Introduction

 On the surface, the situation portrayed in research is vexing.
 The confirmed successes of ML~\cite{Jordan:Machine} are leading to large-scale deployment of ML in production settings (e.g.,~\cite{Darktrace:CyberML, tang2021survey, rathore2018malware}).
 At the same time, however, dozens of papers showcase adversarial attacks that can crack `any' ML-based detector (e.g.,~\cite{liang2016cracking, Apruzzese:Addressing}).
 Although some papers propose countermeasures (e.g.,~\cite{papernot2016distillation}), they are quickly defeated (e.g.,~\cite{carlini2016defensive}), and typically decrease the baseline performance (e.g.~\cite{demontis2017yes, Apruzzese:Addressing}).
 As a result, recent reports~\cite{fischer2021stakeholder, kumar2020adversarial} focusing on the integration of ML \textit{in practice} reveal that: ``I Never Thought About Securing My Machine Learning Systems''~\cite{boenisch2021never}.
 This is not surprising: if ML can be so easily broken, then why invest resources in increasing its security through --unreliable-- defenses?

 Sovereign entities (e.g.,~\cite{Europe:AI, DHS2021AI}) are endorsing the development of ``trustworthy'' ML systems; yet, any enhancement should be economically justified.
 No system is foolproof (ML-based or not~\cite{carlini2021poisoning}), and guaranteeing protection against omnipotent attackers is an enticing but unattainable objective.
 In our case, a security system should increase the \textit{cost} incurred by an attacker to achieve their goal~\cite{moore2010economics}.
 Real attackers have a cost/benefit mindset~\cite{wilson2014some}: they may try to evade a detector, but only if doing so yields positive returns.
-In reality, worst-case scenarios are an exception---not the norm. \blfootnote{* Equal Contribution.
-Contact Ying Yuan for correspondence.}
+In reality, worst-case scenarios are an exception---not the norm.

 Our paper is inspired by several recent works that pointed out some `inconsistencies' in the adversarial attacks carried out by prior studies.
 Pierazzi et al.~\cite{Pierazzi:Intriguing} observe that real attackers operate in the ``problem-space'', i.e., the perturbations they can introduce are subject to physical constraints.
 If such constraints are not met, and hence the perturbation is introduced in the ``feature-space'' (e.g.,~\cite{nasr2021defeating}), then there is a risk of generating an adversarial example that is not physically realizable~\cite{tong2019improving}.
 Apruzzese et al.~\cite{apruzzese2021modeling}, however, highlight that even `impossible' perturbations can be applied, but \textit{only if} the attacker has internal access to the data-processing pipeline of the target system.
 Nonetheless, Biggio and Roli suggest that ML security should focus on ``anticipating the most likely threats''~\cite{Biggio:Wild}.
 Only \textit{after} proactively assessing the impact of such threats a suitable countermeasure can be developed---if required.